PDhingra2016/RegNetDriver/README.md

 2) Find genes with significantly mutated coding and non-coding regions (FSig-SNV):

 	Start by downloading FSig-SNV R package from github.
 See README.md for installation instructions.
 FSig-SNV requires annotated mutations from FunSeq2.
 In case of prostate tumor, we have SNVs calls from WGS data of 188 primary prostate adenocarcinoma.
-These 188 primary prostate sample includes 124 PRAD-CA samples from ICGC (https://dcc.icgc.org/projects/PRAD-CA), 57 samples from the work of Baca et al and 7 samples from Berger et al.
+These 188 primary prostate sample includes 124 PRAD-CA samples from ICGC (https://dcc.icgc.org/projects/PRAD-CA), 57 samples from the work of Baca et al (PMID: 23622249)and 7 samples from Berger et al. (PMID: 21307934)

 	We annotated these SNVs using FunSeq2 (https://www.ncbi.nlm.nih.gov/pubmed/25273974).
 We used original FunSeq2 pre-built data context available at https://github.com/khuranalab/FunSeq2_DC/tree/master/data_context